 We haven’t completely escaped winter in Beckley and Mount Hope just yet.
 Mother Nature may have a few nice days, but she’s always prepped to remind us that she’s in full control.
 When she does, you may not have to unexpectedly call a professional for furnace service if you keep a couple simple things in mind.

 Both conventional furnaces and high-efficiency furnaces exhaust waste gases out of your home.
 The difference with high-efficiency furnaces is that they also capture fresh air from outside the home.
 The ability for air to move easily is crucial to proper and safe operation of a high-efficiency unit.

 High efficiency intake and exhaust pipes could exit through the side of your home or vertically through the roof.
 Heavy snowfall may cover your intake and exhaust pipes in the snow, inhibiting the free flow of air needed to work your high-efficiency furnace (High efficiency furnaces are created to automatically switch off should a blockage happen).
 To keep that from happening during a heavy snowfall, it’s critical to:

 - [Keep|Ensure you have|Maintain]26] a 3-foot/1-meter clearance around your intake and exhaust pipes to help prevent this from happening.

 - Inspect the area frequently to be sure that it stays clear.

-While the weather in Mount Hope will probably go up and down over the last few days of cold weather, you can’t count out the probability of weather that can alter the performance of your furnace.
-At Appalachian Heating in Mount Hope, we are always available to check any areas around your home or answer any of your questions, whether they’re about furnace service or purchasing a new system.
+While the weather in Beckley and Mount Hope will probably go up and down over the last few days of cold weather, you can’t count out the probability of weather that can alter the performance of your furnace.
+At Appalachian Heating in Beckley and Mount Hope, we are always available to check any areas around your home or answer any of your questions, whether they’re about furnace service or purchasing a new system.
 Keeping you and your family safe and comfortable is our highest priority.
 Give us a call at 304-707-0600 to find out more information.